Tips for Effective Communication & Disagreeing Respectfully in College

 We asked our communications experts what students who are prepared to expand their intellectual horizons stand to gain from their college years.
 Here’s what they had to say:

+- 1. You’ll learn how to accept and express other points of view unemotionally.
 “Your peers or professors may have a different opinion or different interests, but that does not invalidate your own opinion or interests,” says Tyler Unsell.
 Remember that criticism of an argument does not make that argument bad or imply that you yourself are a bad person; rather, opinions can differ and that is perfectly okay.”

+- 2. You’ll understand how communities work and thrive.
 “The classroom is a community that only benefits when all members are part of the conversation and when are views are changed and questions,” notes Dr. Elizabeth Dudash-Buskirk.
 Existing in an intellectually-stimulated ecosystem such as college gives students a taste of the real world.

+- 3. Your ability to understand and respond to arguments will mature.
 “As students mature and their understanding of argumentation matures along with them, a shift takes place in how they engage,” says Unsell.
 “The true mark of intellectual maturity is how a person handles new viewpoints and arguments that may not directly correspond with others.”

+- 4. You learn collaboration.
 “Once students can understand the viewpoints of others, their arguments, and their concerns, it becomes much easier to work collaboratively towards shared goals and efficiently advocate your own positions,” notes Unsell.
 “This type of maturity pays great dividends to students in high school, during higher education, and later when they enter the workforce.”

+- 5. You fully take advantage of what college can offer.
 “Our values and beliefs often change as we age, mature, and yes, learn,” says Dr. Dudash-Buskirk.
 “Students who keep an open mind to what conversations and new views can help them learn (instead of instantly rejecting without consideration) are the most successful students.”

 Learning how to navigate disagreements and debates is a critical skill that will serve students well for many years, and yet it can seem like one of the most intimidating since it’s so easy for emotions to get involved.
 Disagreements and debates, by their very nature, are comprised of individuals sharing views that are at odds with each other and, in the best scenarios, trying to find common ground.